vfarah-net/cli-samples/README.md

 ## How to run

-1. Get the dotnet CLI https://github.com/dotnet/cli#installers-and-binaries
+1. Get the .NET Core SDK http://dot.net
 2. Clone this repo
 3. run `dotnet restore` in the root folder
 4. Navigate to either `HelloMvc` or `HelloWeb` and run `dotnet run`